pyqt/examples/README.md

 | <a href="src/14 QAbstractTableModel example"><img src="src/14 QAbstractTableModel example/qabstracttablemodel-example.png" alt="QAbstractTableModel example" height=120px></a> | <a href="src/15 PyQt database example"><img src="src/15 PyQt database example/pyqt-database-example.png" alt="QAbstractTableModel example" height=120px></a> |
 | :--: | :--: |
 | <a href="src/14 QAbstractTableModel example">Custom Tables</a> |  <a href="src/15 PyQt database example">PyQt database example</a> |

+The screenshots above were taken on Ubuntu Linux.
+You can also use Windows or macOS.

 ## Running the examples